Update on: 16.09.2024

 ENFJ's develop big, well-thought-out ideas and enjoy being at the forefront of a movement or organization.
 They are smart, empathetic leaders who take a genuine interest in the development of their people - but naturally insist on performance.
 Not only can they speak impressively and engage others, but they can also be hands-on.
 Whether in the executive suite or in the scouts -.
 ENFJ's almost always act as influential and popular leaders.

 NTs combine an analytical, questioning perception of the world with a rational decision-making mode.
-This means that they are not influenced in their decisions by emotionsThe personality is not guided by the other characteristics, values or the desire for harmony - but by rational consideration in the service of the cause.
-Depending on the other characteristics, the following personalities emerge:
+This means that they are not guided in their decisions by emotions, values or striving for harmony - but by rational weighing in the service of the cause.
+Depending on the expression of the other characteristics, the following personalities result:

 The INTJ thinks analytically and without prejudice, makes strictly rational decisions, acts in a planned and structured manner - and prefers to be alone with his thoughts.
 This makes the thoughtful order lover the ideal mastermind behind the scenes.